gptankit/mlcache/README.md

 }
 ```

-Assuming `NewLnCacher()` is a user defined function that create a cache object satisfying `Cacher` interface and you have decided a read and write pattern combination that work best with your application setup, you can then go on to create the multi-level cacher and start using it -
+Assuming `NewLnCacher()` is a user defined function that creates a cache object satisfying `Cacher` interface and you have decided a read and write pattern combination that work best with your application setup, you can then go on to create the multi-level cacher and start using it -

+`func NewMultiLevelCache(readPattern ReadPattern, writePattern WritePattern, maxValSize int, caches ...Cacher) (Cacher, error)`

 ```
 l1Cache, l2Cache, l3Cache := NewL1Cacher(), NewL2Cacher(), NewL3Cacher() // and so on...